Cowgirl Hall of Fame Honorees

 Paws Up is honored to welcome the following Cowgirl Hall of Fame Honorees to the 2016 Cowgirl Spring Roundup:

-A pioneer for women in equine veterinary medicine for four decades, Green is the first female dean of the College of Veterinary Medicine & Biomedical Sciences at Texas A&M University, College Station, Texas.
-Her many other firsts in the profession include being the first female president of three national veterinary associations, the AAEP, ABVP and AAVC.
+A pioneer for women in equine veterinary medicine for four decades, Eleanor Green is the first female dean of the College of Veterinary Medicine & Biomedical Sciences at Texas A&M University in College Station, Texas.
+Her many other firsts in the profession include being the first female president of three national veterinary associations.

-Barbara’s photographs of the ranching West realistically portray ranch life in the modern West.
-Raised on the family’s Montana ranch, she learned ranch life as a participant, with photography as an avocation.
-Barbara taught English Literature and Photography at DePaul University in Chicago, becoming the youngest Dean of Women in the U.S. She retired from teaching to pursue photography full time.
+Barbara van Cleve’s photographs realistically portray ranch life in the modern West.
+Raised on her family’s Montana ranch, she learned ranch life as a participant, with photography as an avocation.
+Van Cleve became the youngest dean of women in the United States at DePaul University in Chicago and taught English literature and photography at the school.
+She retired from teaching to pursue photography full-time.

-Westfall received her first pony at age six and has claimed to be “obsessed with horses from the beginning.”
-Unique to the freestyle reining competitions, Westfall was often bridleless and in some cases, even competed bareback.
-In 2003, she won the National Reining Horse Association Freestyle Reining Competition, riding without a bridle.
-In 2006, Westfall was the first female to win the Road to the Horse competition.
+Stacy Westfall received her first pony at age six and has claimed to be “obsessed with horses from the beginning.”
+Unique to freestyle reining competitions, Westfall often did not use a bridle and in some cases she even competed bareback.
+In 2003, Westfall won the National Reining Horse Association Freestyle Reining Competition, riding without a bridle.
+In 2006, Westfall became the first female rider to win the Road to the Horse competition.